chinamike65/hugo-tuolesi/content/book4/book4en.md

 Compassion can be divided into two types, the mother's compassion and the father's compassion.

-The compassion that only wishes to stay away from pain is the compassion of the Shravaka, the Arahants, and it can also be called the compassion of the mother;
+The compassion that only wishes to stay away from pain is the compassion of the Shravaka, the Arhats, and it can also be called the compassion of the mother;

 And the kind of compassion that sees the suffering of sentient beings, generates courage, and saves sentient beings is the compassion of the Mahayana, also known as the compassion of the father, and it is also the compassion that we need to generate.